-In recent months, and even recent years, there has been much media attention on gun laws all across the country.
+In recent months, and even in recent years, there has been much media attention on gun laws all across the country.
 Despite the news feeds and stories about firearms, their responsible handling, and their potential dangers, clarity on actual gun laws is difficult to find.
 In order to help our clients make sense of pertinent firearm laws and any weapons charges they might be facing, our Dayton criminal defense attorneys at Gounaris Abboud have compiled some of the basic information that should be known by everyone in Ohio here in this blog.
 Please give it a read if you want to know Ohio State’s gun possession, permit, and carry laws.
 If you need legal representation, you are encouraged to contact us without delay to set up your free case evaluation as soon as possible.

 Ohio Gun Laws 101